 - Keep an urn: Many families choose to keep the urn after the funeral or memorial service and place it in their home or somewhere that was special to their loved one, or they divide the ashes into separate urns for multiple members of the family to keep.

 - Jewelry or keepsakes: Many individuals choose to keep their loved one close by.
-Smaller urns, jewelry that hold ashes, or fingerprint jewelry are some options we offer.
+Smaller urns, jewelry that holds ashes, or fingerprint jewelry are some options we offer.
 Your funeral director can help walk you through your options if this is something you would be interested in.